StackVista/stackstate-docs/develop/developer-guides/stackpack/stackstate-common-layer.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

-# StackState Common Layer
+# Rancher Observability Common Layer

-A Layer is a specific term in the StackState where all the Components from different integrations lie within.
+A Layer is a specific term in the Rancher Observability where all the Components from different integrations lie within.
 It's used for the horizontal ordering of the topology.
-Since StackState supports multiple integrations, there are some common layers defined in the product.
+Since Rancher Observability supports multiple integrations, there are some common layers defined in the product.
 Layers are ordered in terms of proximity to the end-user.
 Merging preference is given to the component in the layer which is closer to the end-user.
-Below is the list of common layers used in the StackState and their identifiers that can be referenced in a StackPack.
+Below is the list of common layers used in the Rancher Observability and their identifiers that can be referenced in a StackPack.

 | Layer Name | Identifier |
 | :--- | :--- |